 These things happen, however unfortunate.
 You can’t expect a problem free trip the entire time.

-Through the clamour and confusion of the station platform I saw a very confused looking guy who appeared to be from the UK.
+Through the clamor and bustle of the station platform I saw a very confused looking guy who appeared to be from the UK.
 About the same time I heard a voice near me “Parlez-vous anglais?”

 “Oui, je parle l’Anglais, or yeah I mean yes I speak English” I reply to her.
 “Do you know what’s going on?”